Peter Stuyvesant Monument

 In the winter of 2010, the monument's base and inscribed tablets were demolished.
 The bronze statue of Stuyvesant was hauled to a local stone yard for storage (read the Jersey Journal article by John Gomez).

-As part of its preservation campaign, JC Landmarks is closely working with the City of Jersey City to restore and return the monument to its rightful place in Bergen Square.
+As part of an ongoing preservation campaign, JC Landmarks is working with the Jersey City government to return and restore the monument to its rightful home in Bergen Square.

-- Will assist with the anticipated design competition for a new monument base
+- Offering to assist with the design competition for a new monument base.